In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 Rejection Region

-The rejection region is the area in the tails of the distribution where, if the test statistic falls, the null hypothesis is rejected.
-For a two-tailed test with α = 0.03, the rejection regions are located in both tails of the distribution, specifically beyond the critical values.
-This region represents the extreme values that are unlikely to occur if the null hypothesis is true.
+The rejection region is the area in the tail of the distribution where, if the test statistic falls, the null hypothesis is rejected.
+For a right-tailed test with α = 0.025, the rejection region is located to the right of the critical value.
+This region represents the outcomes that are statistically significant, indicating strong evidence against the null hypothesis.

 Recommended video: